stats4sd/SSD-Resources-Demo/README.md

     `polymer serve`

-    (of if you wish to use live-reload)
-    `npm run start`
+    (of if you wish to use live-reload, install browser-sync globally and run custom start function) `npm run start`

 ### Run web-component-tester tests